Churn Management: How To Prevent Customer Loss

 Upsell to Existing Customers and Keep Them Happy

-Upselling is a great way to increase customer lifetime value.
-It can be done at the point of purchase, during a transaction or afterwards.
+Upselling is a great way to strengthen long-term customer relationships and increase customer lifetime value.
+It can be strategically executed at various touchpoints throughout the customer journey — at the point of purchase, during transactions or even in follow-up communications.

 There are many ways to upsell: